History of Baltimore: Progressive Era: 1895–1928

 Political reform began in the mid-1890s with the defeat of the Arthur Gorman-Isaac Freeman Rasin Democratic machine.

 Women's rights

-Founded in 1894, the Maryland Suffrage Association was one of the first state suffrage associations for women in the U.S. Together with the Equal Suffrage League of Baltimore, they lobbied for women's right to vote at every session of the General Assembly until the Nineteenth Amendment was ratified in Maryland in 1941.
+Maryland was one of four US states to establish suffrage associations for women in 1867.
+In 1894, a second generation of Maryland suffrage organizations emerged.
+The Maryland Suffrage Association included leaders such as Etta Maddox and Emma Jane Funck.
+The association's activities included lobbying for suffrage at the state level and later lobbying for passage of the Nineteenth Amendment.
+Together with the Equal Suffrage League of Baltimore, they lobbied for women's right to vote at every session of the General Assembly until the Nineteenth Amendment was ratified in Maryland in 1941.
 Prior to ratification, early suffragists in Maryland helped advance women's rights in other ways.
 For example, Elizabeth King Ellicott, Martha Carey Thomas, Mary Garrett, Mary Gwinn, and Julia Rogers formed the Women's Fund Committee of the Johns Hopkins University and successfully negotiated that they would help raise money to build the new medical school on the condition that the school allows women to attend when it opened.
 In 1893, when the Johns Hopkins Medical School opened, there were three women and fifteen men in the first class.